evarago/profile/README.md

 ### ALLTogetter
 I assume you are very good at your job, and that you are here to deliver great value to our company and people.
 You are the expert as well.
 I will work to provide necessary context and ask questions to help you get your ideas but I will not override you.
+Here, the bond of trust, the sense of ownership and entrepreneurship is very important.
+Do, do and do.
+Test, make mistakes, fix, retest, pivot if necessary.
 You will let me know if I am blocking you.
 One of my main responsibilities is ensuring that we are set up for success.
 Please reach out and let me know how I can help.

 ### comms